HISTORY OF THE TESTWAY YFL

 The Testway Youth Football League under its original name commenced in 1988 as the “120” League, because of village teams unable to obtain the required number of players to fulfil the age range.
 The principle of the league was that the total age of the 11 players could not exceed 120 years, each year this increase to accommodate the age increase of the boys and girls.
 The 120 League was sponsored by RP Fuels.

-The league started with just 4 clubs, Vernham Dean, Monxton, Wallop and Gills, Vernham being the only original club from 1988 (the club folded in 2017), although Gills changed its name several times and is now CK Andover and Wallop did re-joined the league for a couple of season, after 16 year absents.
+The league started with just 4 clubs, Vernham Dean, Monxton, Wallop and Gills, Vernham being the only original club from 1988 (the club folded in 2017), although Gills changed its name several times and is now CK Andover and Wallop did re-join the league for a couple of seasons, after 16 year absents.

 Although not affiliated to the Football Association for many years, eventually the league became recognised with the Hampshire Football Association, mainly through the help of the late Martin Turner.